azeemulhassan/AX206-PortraitLCD-AIDA64/README.md

 - All logos, icons, and decorative elements can be replaced with your own PNG files to match your build's theme.
 - Feel free to move, resize, add, or remove sensors as needed.

-## Why?

-Most AX206 templates I found were landscape-oriented, while portrait displays seem to be largely overlooked.
-Hopefully this helps anyone looking for a portrait sensor panel without having to build one from scratch.

 ---